AlexNeal672/Developer-notes/Git.md

 **I'm making this change on a branch!!**

+####Merge branches - pull request
+If I change like 50 things I can push them all to the main branch, or I can delete it, whatever - the branch doesn't matter until I want to merge it in.

+Checkout the changes and then maybe merge it in.

+On GitHub you can make a pull request

 ###See all my logs
 'git log' is a log of all saved changes with information about those saves like the time and date.